MicrosoftDocs/cpp-docs/docs/windows/overview-of-windows-programming-in-cpp.md

 - access to DirectX
 - heavy usage of standard C++ libraries

+It's also possible to combine the power and efficiency of C++ with .NET programming.
 You can create a user interface in C# and use C++/CLI to enable the application to consume native C++ libraries.
 For more information, see [.NET Programming with C++/CLI](../dotnet/dotnet-programming-with-cpp-cli-visual-cpp.md).

 ## COM Components

 The [Component Object Model (COM)](/windows/desktop/com/the-component-object-model) is a specification that enables programs written in different languages to communicate with one another.
-Many Windows components are implemented as COM objects and follow standard COM rules for object creation, interface discovery and object destruction.
+Many Windows components are implemented as COM objects and follow standard COM rules for object creation, interface discovery, and object destruction.
 Using COM objects from C++ desktop applications is relatively straightforward, but writing your own COM object is more advanced.
 The [Active Template Library (ATL)](../atl/atl-com-desktop-components.md) provides macros and helper functions that simplify COM development.
 For more information, see [ATL COM desktop components](../atl/atl-com-desktop-components.md).

-## Windows Universal Apps
+## Universal Windows Platform apps

 The Universal Windows Platform (UWP) is the modern Windows API.
 UWP apps run on any Windows 10 device, use XAML for the user-interface, and are fully touch-enabled.
 For more information about UWP, see [What's a Universal Windows Platform (UWP) app?](/windows/uwp/get-started/whats-a-uwp) and [Guide to Windows Universal Apps](/windows/uwp/get-started/universal-application-platform-guide).

-The original C++ support for UWP consisted of (1) C++/CX, a dialect of C++ with syntax extensions, or (2) the Windows Runtime Library (WRL) which is based on standard C++ and COM.
+The original C++ support for UWP consisted of (1) C++/CX, a dialect of C++ with syntax extensions, or (2) the Windows Runtime Library (WRL), which is based on standard C++ and COM.
 Both C++/CX and WRL are still supported.
-For new projects we recommend [C++/WinRT](/windows/uwp/cpp-and-winrt-apis/intro-to-using-cpp-with-winrt) which is entirely based on standard C++ and provides faster performance.
+For new projects, we recommend [C++/WinRT](/windows/uwp/cpp-and-winrt-apis/intro-to-using-cpp-with-winrt), which is entirely based on standard C++ and provides faster performance.

 ## Desktop Bridge

-In Windows 10 you can package your existing desktop application or COM object as a UWP app and add UWP features such as touch, or call APIs from the modern Windows API set.
+In Windows 10, you can package your existing desktop application or COM object as a UWP app, and add UWP features such as touch, or call APIs from the modern Windows API set.
 You can also add a UWP app to a desktop solution in Visual Studio, and package them together in a single package and use Windows APIs to communicate between them.

 In Visual Studio 2017 version 15.4 and later, you can create a Windows Application Package Project to greatly simplify the work of packaging your existing desktop application.
 A few restrictions apply with respect to what registry calls or APIs your desktop application uses, but in many cases you can create alternate code paths to achieve similar functionality while running in an app package.
 For more information, see [Desktop Bridge](/windows/uwp/porting/desktop-to-uwp-root).